theblissprogrammer/MFP-Postman-Authentication/README.md

 The collection is broken down to 3 calls.
 1. Create Session - The create session endpoint is needed to set up a session between Postman and MFP.
 2. Login User - Is where the actual authentication happens with MFP
 3. Get Access Token - Will retrieve the access token to be used for future calls.
-This will create a new variabled called 'manual_token'.
+This will create a new variable called 'manual_token'.
 You can use this token is any future calls with MFP to access authenticated endpoints.